Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 garden tractors, Ford LGT, Jacobsen, John Deere, Massey Ferguson, MTD Farm

-King, Snapper, Wheel Horse or IH Cub Lo-Boy.
+King, Snapper, Wheel Horse or Cub Lo-Boy.
 If the opening in your steering

 box match this part, then it will fit.
 Part of discontinued OEM Cub Cadet